palletorsson/cryptogam/sketchfab/tutorial/step_1/README.md

 - The boilerplate webpage has an autonomy consisting of html element and inside that element a head and a body.

 ### Link the library code
-- In the head we will link to the javascript library so we can use its 3D functions of sketchfab.com.
+- In the head we will link to the sketchfab library so we can use its 3D functions of sketchfab.com.
 - Go to https://sketchfab.com/developers/viewer and click on the link.
     - "Insert this script in your page: sketchfab-viewer-1.5.1.js."
     - You see a page of of compressed code. right click to save the page.